ChandigarhUniv/Robotics4Mechatrons_-CU/README.md

 ### Faculty Members
 ![Faculty Members](https://github.com/Mechatronics-Engineering-CU/Robotics4Mechatrons_-CU/blob/main/IMAGE_DATA/Secretary%20Board.PNG)

-### Call for Student Members
+~~### Call for Student Members
 ![Student Members](https://github.com/Mechatronics-Engineering-CU/Robotics4Mechatrons_-CU/blob/main/IMAGE_DATA/current%20roles.PNG)

-Want to Show your leadership and organizing skills while developing your own Robotics Automation Systems,Fill out your nominations at [SUBMIT YOUR NOMINATION](https://forms.office.com/r/YnyeTNRCH4) for current Volunteer positions in Secretary Board of MECHATRONS ROBOTIC CLUB.
+~~Want to Show your leadership and organizing skills while developing your own Robotics Automation Systems,Fill out your nominations at [SUBMIT YOUR NOMINATION](https://forms.office.com/r/YnyeTNRCH4) for current Volunteer positions in Secretary Board of MECHATRONS ROBOTIC CLUB.

-**All we need is your enthusiasm.
+~~**All we need is your enthusiasm.
 All details are mentioned in the form along with the introductory video about this CLUB.**
-**LAST DATE FOR NOMINATION is 23-aUGUST-2021**
+~~**LAST DATE FOR NOMINATION is 23-aUGUST-2021**

 Donot want to nominate, Rather Participate or Be a Spart of society, Join the SLACK Channel
 ![SLACK CHANNEL](https://join.slack.com/t/mechatronsrob-sqf1533/shared_invite/zt-ulwa1rpi-YLAnamQ4~gcXU9dOnA7E1w​)

+### Student Members

+#### Overall Co-ordinator-Preetinder Singh

+- A very passionate being about bringing imaginative creations to real life who loves to innovate and create new projects...
+- He has filled 11 Patents and IPR's and 6 design registrations up till now.
+- Besides that, He has also won few national and university level competitions such as:
+- Nation Tech Toy Event 2020 which was organized by NIT Arunachal Pradesh where I was able to secure 2nd position all over India   along with a cash prize of Rs 20,000
+- National Idea Beat Covid which was organized by IEEE, and I secured 6th rank in it
+- 1st Prize in CADATHON which was organized by the mechatronics branch, Chandigarh university
+- 3rd prize in the Code Your Thoughts competition.
+- He has also participated in CU Heritage Event 2021 and was able to bring 2nd position in Folk singing.

+##### His Recent works:
+-  A Corona Warrior machine, which was an automatic sanitizer dispenser that was capable of dispensing sanitizer liquids of            different viscosities with ease.
+Because of this machine, I was honored as Corona Warrior by Happy Club Tapa, Barnala.
+-  A 2D computerized numeric control (CNC) machine which worked as a 2D Plotter and can be used to sketch circuit diagrams on PCB      boards.
+-  A four-wheel drive Center twist mechanism suspension-based Bluetooth controlled bot which I named BLUETOBOT and its entire          Android application was also made and designed by me.
+-  A 7 channel radio transmitter and receiver based on nRF24L01 modules so that we can connect multiple receivers at one end and it    can act as a SWORM bots controller circuit.

+**His_Vision**
+"I would like to mention that I am a responsible and trustworthy person.
+I believe that I can be one of the suitable candidates for this role and I will try my best possible to maintain the responsibilities and work assigned to me.
+I will also be innovative where it's needed and try to give solutions to problems if they are encountered by our team or club."